shead-custom-design/graphcat/README.md

 Welcome to Graphcat ... the lightweight, flexible Python toolkit for managing computational graphs.

-While computational graphs are most often seen in computer graphics applications, they are appropriate for any domain where you have a complex, interactive workflow with downstream tasks that depend on the outputs of changing upstream tasks.
+If you have a workflow composed of tasks, and the tasks need to be completed in the right order, and the individual tasks are time-consuming so that you don't want to execute a task unless it's really necessary, keeping track of which tasks need to be executed can become extremely complex as your workflow grows, branches, and merges.

-Graphcat makes it easy to use computational graphs in your application, with features such as the following:
+Graphcat is a tool that allows you to explicitly capture this kind of workflow in a *computational graph*, managing the details of executing each task in the proper order and at the proper time, no matter the state of the graph or the complexity of the workflow.
+Graphcat doesn't care what kind of data your graph manages, doesn't dictate how you name the entities in the graph, provides advanced functionality like loops and expression-based tasks, and is easy to learn, with features including the following:

 * Tasks defined using standard Python functions or callables.
 * No limitation on data structures / task outputs.